With Anticipation Stakes: History

 The race is named in honor of George W. Strawbridge Jr.'s outstanding turf runner, With Anticipation who won the Grade I Sword Dancer Stakes twice at Saratoga.

 The event was inaugurated on 3 September 2005 with the second favorite Stream Cat, ridden by US Hall of Fame jockey Gary Stevens winning by 1 1/2 lengths in a time of 1:451/5.

 The event was classified as a Grade III race in 2009, the American Graded Stakes Committee upgraded it to Grade II for 2011.
 In 2017 the event was downgraded to Grade III.
 The 2020 running was taken off the turf and run on a sloppy dirt track with four starters which resulted in an automatic downgrade to a Listed event.

 The race is currently part of the Breeders' Cup Challenge series.
 The winner will automatically qualify for the Breeders' Cup Juvenile Turf.

 The 2007 winner Nownownow went on to win the inaugural Breeders' Cup Juvenile Turf at Monmouth Park.

+In 2023, Gala Brand became the first filly to win the With Anticipation Stakes.